helins/fdat.cljc/README.md

 qualified, it is resolved automatically (eg. `random-range` becomes `user/random-range`).

+In Clojurescript, symbols that resolve to the `'cljs.core` namespace are qualified as `'clojure.core` in order to garantee consistency when exchanging data between Clojure and Clojurescript processes.
+For instance, `range` is qualified as `clojure.core/range` instead of `cljs.core/range`.

 A key can be provided explicitly, although this would be less often needed.
 When provided explicitly, it can be a keyword, but qualified nonetheless.